-ASSIGNMENT, QUIZ, TEST AND EXAM POLICIES:
+ASSIGNMENT, QUIZ, TERM TEST AND EXAM POLICIES:

 - Assignments must be submitted by the due date.
 Late assignments will not be accepted.
 No extensions or re-writes will be granted.
-Any missed assignments will receive a grade of zero. - Quizzes, tests and exams will be written as scheduled.
-Scheduling will take place for quizzes as the course progresses and you will be given ample, advanced notice of important dates. - Major tests are tentatively scheduled for Oct.
-11, 2019 and Nov.
-15, 2019.
-Do not plan activities or trips on these days.
-Unexcused absences during a test will earn a grade of zero.
-For excused absences, the weighting of the test may be transferred to the final exam at the instructor's discretion. - Calculators and approved translation devices are the only electronic devices allowed during quizzes, major tests or the final exam.
+Any missed assignments will receive a grade of zero. - Quizzes will be given throughout the semester.
+It is anticipated that there will be four quizzes, however; this may change at the discretion of the instructor.
+Scheduling will take place for quizzes as the course progresses and you will be given ample, advanced notice of these dates. - Calculators and approved translation devices are the only electronic devices allowed during quizzes, major tests or the final exam.
 Cell phone calculators may not be used in examinations.